What is the Real American Hardwood Coalition?

 In early 2019, a small group of hardwood association executives, energized by the success of their joint effort to raise funds for the Hardwood Economic Impact Study, brainstormed ideas and approaches for a voluntary industry-wide promotion initiative.

-What is the goal of the Coalition?
+What is the RAHC’s goal?

 To develop a successful industry led promotion that:

-- Increases markets and sales
+- Increase markets and sales

-- Improves industry stability
+- Improve industry stability

-Who participates in the RAHC
+Who participates in the RAHC?

-How is the RAHC Organized?
+How is the RAHC organized?